Emergency Preparedness: Got Water?

 Stay Informed When Disaster Strikes

 Tune your radio to your community’s emergency radio station or one of these commercial emergency broadcast stations:

-Beginning January 26, 2013, you can sign up to receive emergency alerts on your cell phone through Marin County's Telephone Emergency Notification System (TENS).
+We encourage you to sign up to receive emergency alerts on your cell phone through Marin County's Telephone Emergency Notification System (TENS).